mailgun/mailgun-ruby/docs/Domains.md

 domainer.remove 'this.one.is.not.needed.'

 # Update a domain
-domainer.remove 'my.new.moreness', { some: 'options' }
+domainer.update 'my.new.moreness', { some: 'options' }
 ```

 Suppressions for a Domain